 As you enter the temple you see a large golden Buddha statue sitting on top of a decorated throne.
 The statue holds over five million mantras printed on pieces of paper hand-rolled by a number of our students over a period of four years.
 These mantra rolls are carefully positioned in prescribed places within the statue.
 The statue also contains a sandalwood central column, inscribed with gold painted mantras in Tibetan language and carefully wrapped in beautiful fabric.
 The statue also contains medicinal substances such as sandalwood powder and saffron, other precious items, a copy of each of the eight holy texts composed by Geshe Acharya Thubten Loden, and a Tibetan copy of Tsong Khapa’s Graduated Path to Enlightenment plus other holy texts.

-Our temple is open for visitors between 3pm – 4pm on Sunday afternoons during teaching terms as well occasional Saturday afternoons throughout the year.
-Please see our calendar for term dates.
+Our temple is open for visitors between 3pm – 3.45pm on Sunday afternoons during teaching terms as well occasional Saturday afternoons throughout the year.
+Please see our calendar for term dates as we are not able to accept visitors at any other times.